ÁKK sells HUF 30 bln of 3-month T-bills, as planned

 Please check your spam folder too.

-The Government Debt Management Agency (ÁKK) sold HUF 30 billion of discount three-month T-bills at auction on Tuesday, in line with the original offer, state news wire MTI reports.
+The Government Debt Management Agency (ÁKK) sold HUF 30 billion of discount three-month T-bills at auction on Tuesday, in line with the announced amount, state news wire MTI reports.

-The average yield was 0.43%, 14 bp over the secondary market benchmark and 7 bp higher than the yield at the previous auction of the bills one week earlier.
+The average yield was 0.5%, 23 bp over the secondary market benchmark, which matures one week later, and 7 bp higher than the yield at the previous auction of the bills one week earlier.

 scroll for moreall times CET